 And these are the best views of New York City and Manhattan that we’ve seen.
-Where is your favourite NYC rooftop bar or view point?
+Where is your favourite NYC rooftop bar or viewpoint?
 This is one beautiful city and there are NYC views from everywhere.
-One of our favourite views was simply from a friends balcony in Manhattan.
+One of our favorite views was simply from a friend’s balcony in Manhattan.
 The iconic views are endless in the city that never sleeps.

 More About New York City

 - Itinerary: New York City Itinerary – 5 Days in New York

 - Things to do: 33 Best Things to Do in New York for First-Timers

 - Where to Stay: Where to Stay in New York City – Top Places and Hotels For All Budgets

 - Photography Spots: 6 Tips to Make the Most of Your New York City Photography

 - NYC Facts: 15 Fun Facts about New York City

 - Lake Placid New York: Things to do in Lake Placid, New York